Looking for fun and exciting things to do during the spring in Toronto?

 There’s actually a whole site dedicated to updates about the cherry blossoms in High Park called Sakura in High Park!

-The flowers only stay in bloom for about a week or two, so the lifespan is very short.
+The flowers only stay in bloom for about a week or two, so their lifespan is very short.

 It’s usually packed during the peak bloom, so it’s best to visit during weekdays and early mornings.

-Afterwards, head on over to iHalo Krunch’s High Park location for some of the best ice cream in Toronto!
+Afterwards, head on over to iHalo Krunch’s High Park location for some of the best ice cream in Toronto (or even bubble tea made with their soft serve)!

 See the blooms at Toronto Music Garden